davekilian/primer/whatis.md

 ## Computing in the Olden Days

-When you talk about computers today, we think of electronic devices with touchscreens, keyboards and more.
-But the word "computer" was already around long before we had these devices &mdash; the original computers were people, and "computer" was a job!
+When you talk about computers today, we think of electronic devices, touchscreens, keyboards and more.
+But the word "computer" was already around long before these electronics &mdash; the original computers were people, and "computer" was a job!
 Human computers were brought in to crunch through big numerical problems, most often by academic, scientific and engineering organizations.
 For example, the 2016 film [Hidden Figures](https://en.wikipedia.org/wiki/Hidden_Figures) portrays computers working for NASA in the 1960s.

 You might think that computers needed to be good at arithmetic &mdash; they often were! &mdash; but calculator use was still pretty common.
-That's because computers were primarily valued for their accuracy, in stringing together many calculations without making any mistakes.
-It'd be no good to get an answer slightly faster if it's the wrong answer!
+That's because it was more important for computers to be accurate than fast.
+It was important to be able to string together many calculations without making any mistakes; after all, it'd be no good to get an answer slightly faster if it's the wrong answer!

-To better understand what computers did and why, let's look at an example.
-In algebra, a *quadratic equation* is defined by three numbers, which we'll name $A$, $B$ and $C$.
-To solve one of these, you plug those numbers into the following formula:
+To better understand the work of a computer, it might be helpful to do an example.
+In algebra, a "quadratic equation" is defined by three numbers, which we'll name $A$, $B$ and $C$.
+To solve a quadratic equation, you plug those numbers into the "quadratic formula," which looks like this:

 ​	$\dfrac{-B \pm \sqrt{B^2 - 4AC}}{2A}$